PaladinStudiosBVs/mongo-populator/README.md

  this directory in your PATH, you will have to create a symbolic link inside some directory in your PATH to the executable in the former directory.

+## Compatibility notes
+Mongo Populator is supposed to work with Python 3.3+.
+If you want your version of Python to be supported, feel free to contribute to the project.

 ## Usage
 Here are are the current supported use cases:
 ### From a dump in a local directory to a local Mongo database.